 Friday, May 29, 2026

-AI Overview The 1940 vocal song "June on the Isle of May" (popularized by Connee Boswell) is based on the famous Andante cantabile movement from Pyotr Ilyich Tchaikovsky's String Quartet No. 1 in D major, Op.
+The Space Alien noted that the melody of this song is based on the famous Andante cantabile movement from Pyotr Ilyich Tchaikovsky's String Quartet No. 1 in D major, Op.
 11.[12]

 You can listen to the original classical composition on Spotify or read about its historical background on Wikipedia.
 [12]